Lewiston Twins: New England League 1914–1930

 In 1926, the New England League reformed as a Class B level league with eight teams.
 The Lewiston Twins began play, keeping the "Twins" moniker first adopted in 1919.
-The Lewiston Twins finished with a 50–43 record to place 3rd in the final standings.
-Lewiston finished 7.5 games behind the 1st place Manchester Blue Sox.
+The Lewiston Twins finished with a 50–43 record to place third in the final standings.
+Lewiston finished 7.5 games behind the first place Manchester Blue Sox.
 The 1926 Lewiston manager was Joe Murphy.

 The Lewiston Twins were led by returning manager Joe Murphy in 1927.
-The Twins placed 4th in the eight–team New England League final standings.
-Lewiston had a 46–45 record in the regular season, finishing 14.0 games behind the 1st place Lynn Papooses.
+The Twins placed fourth in the eight–team New England League final standings.
+Lewiston had a 46–45 record in the regular season, finishing 14.0 games behind the fifst place Lynn Papooses.

-The 1928 Lewiston Twins were managed by Baseball Hall of Fame member Jesse Burkett and finished in 3rd place in the New England League standings.
-Lewiston had a 51–46 final record, finishing 3.5 games behind the New England League champion Lynn Papooses.
+The 1928 Lewiston Twins were managed by Baseball Hall of Fame member Jesse Burkett and finished in third place in the New England League standings.
+The Twins had a 51–46 final record, finishing 3.5 games behind the New England League champion Lynn Papooses.

 In 1929, the Lewiston Twins played their final full season and were led by returning manager Jesse Burkett.
-The Twins placed 4th in the eight–team New England League, finishing with a record of 61–56.
-Lewiston was 15.0 games games behind the 1st place Manchester Red Sox in the final standings.
+The Twins placed fourth in the eight–team New England League, finishing with a record of 61–56.
+Lewiston was 15.0 games behind the first place Manchester Red Sox in the final standings.
 Season attendance at Lewiston Athletic park was 40,000.

 The Lewiston Twins played their final season in 1930.
 The Twins permanently disbanded on June 16, 1930.
 After the 1930 New England League began play with six teams, the Lewiston Twins had a record of 12–12 under manager Bill Slattery when the team folded.
 The Nashua Millionaires franchise disbanded the same day.
 After continuing play briefly as a four–team league, the New England League folded on June 22, 1930.